sts10/tidy/readme.markdown

           Path(s) for optional list of approved words.
 Can accept multiple files

       --homophones <HOMOPHONES_LIST>
           Path(s) to file(s) containing homophone pairs.
-There must be one pair of homophones per line, separated by a comma (sun,son)
+There must be one pair of homophones per line, separated by a comma (sun,son).
+If BOTH words are found on a list, the SECOND word is removed.
+File(s) can be a CSV (with no column headers) or TXT file(s)

       --dice <DICE_SIDES>
           Print dice roll before word in output.
 Set number of sides of dice.